The real theme of CES 2023 is alternative realities

-(Pocket-lint) - CES - the Consumer Electronics Show - has an important slot in the annual calendar.
+CES - the Consumer Electronics Show - has an important slot in the annual calendar.
 It's the biggest of tech events, it has global significance, and it outlines what to expect from consumer technology in the following year.

 But more importantly, it gives us a reflection of the mood of all the industries that find themselves drawn into the world of consumer technology.
-Transcending the simple delineation a single product category, it's this barometer of tech that's more interesting than the products themselves.
+Transcending the simple delineation of a single product category, it's this barometer of tech that's more interesting than the products themselves.

 The opening keynote this year fell to BMW.
 Many commentators, for many years, have been saying that CES is becoming a car show (while traditional motor shows struggle to retain their appeal), but this is really a misunderstanding.
 The Consumer Electronics Show isn't becoming a car show: cars are becoming consumer electronics.